Yes. CLIMB UP is an "umbrella" program that currently hosts students who receive funding from 3 main sources:

 A very limited number of students are also able to participate in the program as unpaid volunteers.
 Such determinations are made after the cohort for the summer is selected.

 Students who live 50+ miles outside Buffalo will be eligible for on-campus housing.
-You will be placed in a double rooms in a dorm at UB’s South or North Campus.
+You will be placed in a dorm at UB’s South or North Campus.
 As far as housing, you may choose to ship your linens (sheets/towels) here (which is the most economical option)—OR we can arrange to rent linens for you (this includes two sheets, a blanket, a pillow and pillowcase, one bath, hand, and face towel).
 Rooms will have mini-fridges.
 Please let us know of any special needs you may have and we will do our best to accommodate.
 Specific details are forthcoming.
 For more on UB Housing, visit their website.

 Unfortunately, we are unable to provide funds to students to cover housing costs for local residents, or those who opt to live in off-campus housing.